corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/flows.md

 1. Add the `@InitiatingFlow` annotation to `CreateAndIssueAppleStampFlow`.

    This indicates that this flow is the initiating flow in an initiating and initiated flow pair.
-2. Define a `protocol` in both the initiating and initiated flow.
+2. 2.
+Define a protocol for the initiating flow as a parameter to the annotation.
+This will also be added to the initiated (responder) flow later.
+The protocol is a string name of your choice.

-So far your code should look like this:
+So far your code should look similar to this:

 ```kotlin
 @InitiatingFlow(protocol = "create-and-issue-apple-stamp")